 How Many Times Can a Man Ejaculate in One Day?

 Now known as "Guinness World Records," the book has records for almost anything.
 One you won't find is for the most ejaculations in one day.
-But even if the good people at Guinness might be a little too straight-laced to keep up with some imaginations, inquiring minds may want to know: How many times can a man ejaculate in one day?
+But even if the good people at Guinness might be a little too straight-laced to keep up with some imaginations, inquiring minds may want to know: How many times can a man ejaculate---aka come---in one day?

 What prevents you from letting loose all day, every day?

-One important fact about the male body that's key to this pressing question is how long you have to wait before you can go again after ejaculation.
+One important fact about the male body that's key to this pressing question is how much time you have to wait before you can go again after ejaculation.

 "When we talk about how many times can you do it, there is this thing called the post-ejaculatory refractory time," said Justin Dubin, M.D., a urologist and men's health specialist with Memorial Healthcare System in South Florida.
 "This is the time after you ejaculate that, even if you are stimulated, your body will not be able to get aroused.
 This is really the heart of the question because we don't know enough about it.
 It's a combination of a lot of things: where your brain is at, your nerves, your penis stimulation, your blood flow, your hormones, as well as the social situation."

 Another factor when discussing the frequency of ejaculation is age.
-Among the repressed memories of the horrors of puberty—who can forget acne, moodiness, awkwardness and a cracking voice?—guys might remember that first wave of testosterone and discovery.
+Among the repressed memories of the horrors of puberty—who can forget acne, moodiness, awkwardness and a cracking voice?— a guy might remember that first wave of testosterone in his lifetime, and discovery.
 In fact, they may have embarked on voyages of discovery several times a day for a few years.

 However, testosterone naturally declines as you get older, and so might some other things.